csteele-PD/Hubitat-public/HoneywellThermoParent/README.md

 </ul>

 ----
-If you never setup TCC, then you won't have that info.<p>
+If you never setup TCC, then you won't have that info.
+Browse to:<p>
 https://www.mytotalconnectcomfort.com/portal/<p>

-Create an account if you don't have one.<p>
+Create an account if you don't have one, or just login.<p>

-The Honeywell Device ID is found as the last 6 or 7 digits on the end of the TCC URL after login via a browser.
+The Honeywell Device ID is found as the last 6 or 7 digits on the end of the TCC URL after login.